Winter Outdoor Activities for Kids

 8. Ice Hockey

-Pull out the hockey sticks and find your puck to get ready for a game of ice hockey.
-Find the perfect frozen pond near your home and check to ensure it’s completely solid and an appropriate thickness, just to be safe.
-Then, after everyone is all ready to go and adequately dressed with extra padding in the case of any falls, set up a goal on either end of the pond.
-Divide into teams, get that goal shot ready, and fire away.
+Pull out the hockey sticks and find your puck to get ready for a game of ice hockey at your local rink, whether it’s indoors or out.
+After everyone is all ready to go and adequately dressed with extra padding in the case of any falls, set up a goal on either end of the rink.
+Divide into teams, get that goal shot ready and fire away.

 9. Building a Snow Fort